johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 #### The Superclass `send()` Method

 Let's start with the superclass `send()` method.
-Since we're going to be referring to this concept a lot, I'm going to invent an acronym to describe our *subscribe-to-the-response-then-publish-the-request* technique: we'll call it *STRTPR*.
+Since we're going to be referring to this concept a lot, I'm going to invent an acronym to describe our *subscribe-to-the-response-then-publish-the-request* technique: we'll call it *STRPTR*.
 As a very fast reminder ([refresh the details here](xxx)), this is the pattern whereby, to handle a request/response message, the client:
 1. subscribes to the response channel ("subscribe-to-response" = *STR* part of our acronym), then
 2. publishes a request on the request channel ("publish-the-request" = *PTR* part of our acronym)